Sasi-vadan/Scara-robot/README.md

 # Scara-robot
-All the STL files of the 3d printed robotic arm are uploaded here
+All the files including STL, codes and circuit diagrams of scara robotic arm project are uploaded here